yury-s/playwright/bidi.md

 - browsingContext.CreateType = "tab" / "window"
   why is it important at all?
 - referenceContext?: BrowsingContext.BrowsingContext; passed when creating a new page, is it like a popup opener?
+- command responses are not attributed to sessions, contain only command id

 - wait: browsingContext.ReadinessState in browsingContext.navigate

-- command responses are not attributed to sessions, contain only commend id

-- log.entryAdded contains only reference to script.Realm (no browsing context)

 - browsingContext.navigationFailed/Aborted - no reason

 - script.Target vs. script.realm - for window contexts realm doesn't work, only {context, sandbox}

 - script.RemoteValue and return handle
--- Script.InternalId?
+-- what's Script.InternalId?

-- Any notes on the semantics of things like Script.ResultOwnership?
+- Any notes on the semantics of things like Script.ResultOwnership? - currently only works if passed 'root'

 - How to create a 'sandbox' aka isolated world? - created automatically it seems
 - no way to pass overridden 'referrer' in goto()  - use interception?
 - no fromServiceWorker bit

 - no way to specify screen different from viewport
 - no support for isMobile
 - no support for landscape
 - no request body (https://github.com/w3c/webdriver-bidi/issues/748)
 - no response body (https://github.com/w3c/webdriver-bidi/issues/747)

+- user agent emulation is client side: https://github.com/w3c/webdriver-bidi/issues/448#issuecomment-1944294296

 ## Problems
 - about:blank page is required for firefox to not close even in headless! (use --silent?)